MattB859/Ms1-Malaysian-Restaurant/README.md

         1. The website has been designed to be user-friendly and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what section of the website or page they will end up on.

-        2. At the bottom of the first 3 pages there is a redirection button which navigates back to the top of the page to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+        2. At the bottom of the first 3 pages there is a redirection button which navigates back to the top of the page to ensure the user always has somewhere to go and does not feel trapped as they get to the bottom of the page.

         3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought back to the main home page.